Ukraine State Aviation Museum: History

 The museum was established on 7 March 2001 by order of the Cabinet of Ministers of Ukraine.
 It opened in 2003 with 30 aircraft.

-A heavily vandalized Il-28 was transported to the museum from Buialyk airfield in 2009.
+A heavily vandalized Ilyushin Il-28 was transported to the museum from Buialyk airfield in 2009.

 The museum was named for Oleg K. Antonov in February 2018.

 A prototype Kapway rubber-tired train was moved to the museum in July 2021.
 The museum began restoring an Il-28 in October 2021 and a Yak-40 in February 2022.
 The day before the Russian invasion of Ukraine, the museum had planned to relocate the sole surviving An-14 in Ukraine to its site.
 However, due to the war, the move was delayed until March 2023.
 Four months later, the museum received three An-28 fuselages from an airfield in Uzyn to be used as parts sources in its restoration.

 The city of Kyiv announced that it would begin financially supporting the museum in December 2024.
 The museum received the wreckage of five Russian drones that had been shot down in Ukraine in July 2025.

-The museum acquired an An-2P in late 2025 and announced it would be returning the aircraft to flight.
+The museum acquired an Antonov An-2P in late 2025 and announced it would be returning the aircraft to flight.